bhairavee23/todo-list/README.md

   - Add a persistence to the application in form of database
   - Refactor the code to smaller, manageable components to make the application more easy to maintain
   - Add ability to have more than one list and navigation to move from one list to another

+  - Needs more testing from Jest and Enzyme.
+Currently has a good snapshot tests to test the code